dlwh/epic/README.md

 ### What's inside

-The latest stable release is 1.1.1.
-It includes:
+The latest stable release is 1.1.2.
+What's new for this version?

-* All the code from the OpenNLP library (apart from that in [Nak](https://github.com/scalanlp/nak)), slightly reorganized.
-* Code (still prelimary) for working with [the MASC corpus](http://www.anc.org/data/masc/) to enable training of models on the annotations it provides.
-See [the tutorial](https://github.com/scalanlp/chalk/wiki/Tutorial) for details.

-Note that the domain has changed from **com.jasonbaldridge** (v1.0) to **org.scalanlp** now.
+* Updated Chalk to reflect reorganization in Nak v1.1.1.
+* Rounded out the MASC corpus processing and added tool for training and evaluating sentence detection, tokenization, and NER on the corpus.
+* Added Scala version of the PorterStemmer.

+See the [CHANGELOG](https://github.com/scalanlp/chalk/wiki/CHANGELOG) for changes in previous versions.

 ## Using Chalk

 In SBT:

-    libraryDependencies += "org.scalanlp" % "chalk" % "1.1.1"
+    libraryDependencies += "org.scalanlp" % "chalk" % "1.1.2"

 In Maven:

     <dependency>
        <groupId>org.scalanlp</groupId>
        <artifactId>chalk</artifactId>
-       <version>1.1.1</version>
+       <version>1.1.2</version>
     </dependency>

 ## Requirements